parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/keeping-active.md

 - Support **getting there**?
 See <a href="/learn/living-with-parkinsons/practical-advice/travel" class="internal-link">_Travel_</a> page for more information.
 - **Cost?** Most exercise classes and groups have a charge.
 Some specific classes are provided within physiotherapy services on the NHS but are short term.
 Many activities arranged by the charity sector are free of charge.
 Activity does not need to be in an organised group with equipment, so if cost is an obstacle, perhaps think about trying walking and using household items (such as a book) as a weight for building strength.
 For more information about support available, see <a href="/learn/living-with-parkinsons/practical-advice/finances" class="internal-link">_Finances_</a> page.

-The NHS has a long-term plan to provide Link Workers across the country who would help connect you to the available services, known as “Social Prescribing”.
-This is at an early stage, but you could ask your GP if it is available in your area.

 <div class="video-container">
 <iframe
   width="560"